 Introduction

 Card Golf is a matching-type game that can be played with two or more players.
-A general rule of thumb is to add a deck for every 4 Players at the table, so 2-3 Players will use one deck, 4-7 will use two decks, 8-11 would use three and so on.
+A general rule of thumb is to add a deck for every 4 Players at the table, so 2-3 Players will use one deck, 4-7 will use two decks, 8-11 will use three, and so on.
 This playing guide will cover the most popular version, 6-card Golf.

 How to Play Six-Card Golf?